asmith1/iot-final-proj/README.md

 - Notify user if sensors are failing too much (Maybe via grafana?)
 - use grafana to visualize data
 - project documentation (Igna working on it)
+- [optional] have the user control the parameters of temperature and humidity remotely

 ## References: